esbenp/esbenp.github.io/_posts/2015-07-31-implementing-before-after-middleware.markdown

     get an array of users from the database to send back to the client.
 But before the response reaches the client we want to do some post-action work on it.
     This is after middleware.
 Examples could be adding CORS headers, adding cookies, or caching the result.
-We could then implement some before middleware to check for a cached version of the resource before actually getting it from database.
+If we implemented caching after middleware, we could then implement some before middleware to check for a cached version of the resource before actually getting it from database.
 </p>

-## So it's a router thing?
+## So it is a router thing?

 <p>
     Not at all!
 The concept is really versatile if you think about it, and it can be implemented in many different scenarios.
 </p>

-### Use case: a uploader
+### Use case: an uploader

 <p>
     At <a href="http://traede.com">Traede</a> we are currently implementing middleware in our uploader functionality.
 Our users upload many product pictures, user profile pictures etc. All these we store in our CDN hosted by <a href="http://cloudinary.com">Cloudinary</a>.
-    But before we actually upload the picture to Cloudinary we do some quick work before, and after the image has been uploaded we do some clean up.
+    But before we actually upload the picture to Cloudinary we do some quick work, and after the image has been uploaded we do some clean up.
 </p>

 <img src="/img/middleware2.png" alt="Uploader middleware in Traede">